 Health Problems Associated With Adult Obesity

 Adults with obesity are more likely to have certain health problems than adults who are not obese.
 These problems include the following.
-People who are obese have an increased risk of: Heart disease, including coronary artery disease, heart attack,...
+Heart disease and cardiovascular problems People who are obese have an increased risk of: Heart disease, including coronary artery disease, heart attack, heart...

 Healthy Eating Pays Off